 The immigration officer typically checks your documents before you pass the security check at the arrival and departure sections.
 This means that you will be checked twice on your one-way flight - one, at your departing city and two, at your arrival destination.

 The immigration officer is entitled to ask you any questions and documents as deemed necessary.
 At the Dubai Immigration Centre, your biometrics will be scanned and recorded.
 Indians have to do a mandatory retina scan.

-Indians don’t have visa on arrival facility.
+Indians don’t have a visa on arrival facility.
 They need to get an eVisa before leaving for Dubai.
-Click here to know more about Dubai visa.
+Click here to know more about Dubai visas.
 The procedure to get a Dubai visa is fairly simple.
 Dubai visa is applied online and you get it issued within 4-5 working days.

 What are these Smart Gates and where are they located?

-Currently operational at Terminal 3, the Smart Gates are your quickest way out of the airport.
+Currently operational at Terminal 3, the Smart Gates is your quickest way out of the airport.
 All you have to do is scan your passport with the photo and barcode page, step into the gate, complete your retina scan and you are good to go.
 All this happens in a nick of time.
-First time users, will have to register with an immigration officer, post their retina scan.
+First-time users will have to register with an immigration officer, post their retina scan.

 Are e-Gate cards different from Smart Gates?
 How do they work?

 Yes, they are different.
-These cards are issued at Terminal 1 and Terminal 3 and post registration at the immigration counter, you can simply go through by scanning your e-Gate card and fingerprint.
+These cards are issued at Terminal 1 and Terminal 3 and post-registration at the immigration counter, you can simply go through them by scanning your e-Gate card and fingerprint.